ryanwentzel/ryanlwentzel.com/collections/_sermons/2020-04-29-why-the-resurrection-matters.md

 **Not only is the resurrection a gospel issue, it's the common and universal confession of the Apostles and the Christian church.** Christ's Apostles taught that he was raised from the dead.
 True churches, that is, churches that hold to the doctrine taught by the Apostles, have always confessed the resurrection.

-Paul says in verse 3, "For I delivered to you as of first importance what I also received.</p> In other words, Paul didn't make it up.
+Paul says in verse 3, "For I delivered to you as of first importance what I also received.
+In other words, Paul didn't make it up.
 The doctrine of the resurrection didn't originate with him.
 He "received it" and "delivered it" to the Corinthians.
 That's technical language for transmission of traditional material.
 The summary of the gospel in verses 3 to 5 is something that existed before Paul was on the scene as an Apostle.

 Most scholars believe this summary was from an early Christian creed, something formulated within the first few years after the resurrection event.
 That means Christian churches were confessing their belief in the resurrection with this language 20 plus years before Paul wrote 1 Corinthians.